 The Dream: The children will toddle off to bed every night at the time of your choosing, and stay asleep for at least 12 hours so you can get some quality sleep in.
 You’re pretty sure that at 3 and 5 children sleep though the night – don’t they?

 The Reality: What on earth were you thinking?
 The children were understandably distressed about moving into a new house with people they didn’t know.
 They had new beds, new rooms, they weren’t in together and they didn’t know what was going on.
-Little Sir spent the first year with you waking several times a night for all manner of reasons – and really he just wanted to be with you and not alone.
+Little Sir spent the first year waking several times a night for all manner of reasons – and really he just wanted to be with you and not alone.
 If you did this again, you’d definitely just take him into your bed or get into bed with him for reassurance.
-It wasn’t until they were 4 and 6 that they now sleep through.
+It wasn’t until they were 4 and 6 that they finally slept through.

 The Dream: You had planned so many days out.
 Off to fairgrounds, theme parks, woodland walks and exploring cities.
 The children were going to soak up all the culture and ask intelligent questions about everything, coming home and wanting to fill in a scrap book about what they have been up to.